7MinSec/bpatty/index.md

 * [Environment-Check.ps1](bpatty/scripts/windows/Environment-Check.ps1) will gather some helpful baseline information in an Active Directory environment

 * [LAPS-check.ps1](bpatty/scripts/windows/LAPS-check.ps1) will check an AD environment to see if Local Administrator Password Solution is installed.

+* [Service_Account_Seeker.ps1](bpatty/scripts/windows/Service_Account_seeker.ps1) is a script to enumerate Windows servers out of Active Directory, ping them to ensure uptime, and capture details about each service account in use.

 ## Web tech (blogs, bots and whatnots)
 Like LAMP stuff, Ghost, Hugo and other thingies that get served up on Web technology.